faqmoura/traffic-camera-image-classification/README.md

 ## Results

 The initial results are promising and demonstrate how it's possible to use transfer learning in open solutions.
-With a limited amount of data and reduced training time, it was possible to achieve an accuracy close to 90% in cases of flooded images.
+With a limited amount of data and reduced training time (about 1 minute), it was possible to achieve an accuracy close to 90% in cases of flooded images.

 This approach has the potential to produce support tools for cities at a very low cost and with a short development time, yielding excellent results.
 The City Hall of Recife has access to real-time camera images, enabling other solutions such as accident detection, traffic violations, etc.